degD/salmon/README.md

 requiring internet connectivity, accounts, advertisements, or cloud services for functionality that should work entirely on-device.

+## Disclaimer

+While this app is "ready in principle", it may not be "fun to use".
+The idea was to create a "useful alternative", later on I focused mostly on building a "proof of concept".
+There could be bugs and stuff that doesn't quite work.

 ## Development

 1. Grab the source code and clone.